0xor0ne/RoustKit/README.md

 # - Develop the Rust LKM in src directory
 # - build it with
 ./docker/rkbuilder/run.sh scripts/rust_lkm_build.sh
-# - Transfer it on QEMU VM (assuming is already up and running, see above)
+# - Transfer it on QEMU VM (assuming it is already up and running, see above)
 ./scripts/scp_qemu.sh
 # Inside the QEMU VM (use ./scripts/ssh_qemu.sh if not already connected)
 rmmod rust_oot # Change this with the name of your module